awsdocs/aws-codeartifact-user-guide/doc_source/repo-upstream-add-cli.md

  You can add, update, or remove an CodeArtifact repository's upstream repositories using the AWS Command Line Interface \(AWS CLI\)\.
 To do this, use the `update-repository` command, and specify the upstream repositories using the `--upstreams` parameter\.

+**Note**
+This guide contains information about configuring other CodeArtifact repositories as upstream repositories\.
+For information about configuring an external connection to public repositories like npmjs\.com, Maven Central, or PyPI, see [Add an external connection](https://docs.aws.amazon.com/codeartifact/latest/ug/external-connection.html)\.

  The following command adds two upstream repositories to a repository named `my-repo` that is in a domain named `my-domain`\.
 The order of the upstream repositories in the `--upstreams` parameter determines their search priority when CodeArtifact requests a package from the `my-repo` repository\.
 For more information, see [Upstream repository priority order](repo-upstream-search-order.md)\.

 ```